0xBetas/zkevm-bridge-ui/README.md

-# zkEVM Bridge UI
+# ZapChain Bridge UI

-The zkEVM Bridge UI provides a simple user interface to bridge ETH and your favorite ERC-20 tokens from Ethereum to the Polygon zkEVM and back.
+The ZapChain Bridge UI provides a simple user interface to bridge ETH and your favorite ERC-20 tokens from Ethereum to the ZapChain and back.

 ## Development